-- 1. A written statement documenting the reasons for failure to meet the standards of academic progress for financial aid eligibility. - 2.
-A written statement explaining what has changed in the student's situation that would allow the student to bring their academic progress up to satisfactory standards. - 3.
-Documentation supporting their appeal. - 4.
-A written academic plan from the program director or their designee.
+- A written statement from student which documents: - The reason(s) for failure to meet the standards of academic progress for financial aid eligibility. - What has changed in the student's situation that would allow the student to bring their academic progress up to required standards. - A letter or academic plan from the SPC and/or the Assistant/Associate Dean of Student Affairs.
 The academic plan must ensure that the student is able to meet SAP standards by a specific point in time.